timothymalcham/3d_renderer/README.md

 Points to the first element (in array) at that memory address.

 How many elements to allocate for the color buffer?
-Depends on the w x h of the window.
+Depends on the width x height of the window.

+#### Vectors

+__Qualities of vectors:__
+Magnitude (how intense/strong is push/pull)
+Direction (where is it pointing)

+__Scalar vs Vector (quantities)__

+- Scalar (single number, e.g. a single number/scalar can tell us temperture, area, length, pressure, etc.)
+- Vector (something described with multiple values (e.g. intensity/direction), e.g. velocity, acceleration, force, lift, drag, displacement, etc.)

+In graphics programming, 2D/3D points are thought of as Vectors: (0, 0), (0, 0, 0).